-- Licensed per R.S.
-40:2151 et seq. - Accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF), the Council on Accreditation (COA), or The Joint Commission (TJC).
-Denial, loss of, or any negative change in accreditation status must be reported in writing immediately upon notification to the managed care entities with which the agency contracts.
+• Licensed pursuant to La.
+R.S.
+40:2151, et. seq.

+Accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF), the Council on Accreditation (COA), or The Joint Commission (TJC).
+Denial, loss of, or any negative change in accreditation status must be reported in writing immediately upon notification to the managed care entities with which the agency contracts or is being reimbursed.

-NOTE: Agencies must maintain proof of application for accreditation and payment of application fees, and must attain full accreditation within 18 months following initial contracting date.
+NOTE: Agencies must apply for accreditation and pay accreditation fees prior to being contracted with reimbursed by a Medicaid managed care entity, and must maintain proof of accreditation application and fee payment.
+Agencies must attain full accreditation within 18 months of the initial accreditation application date.